Ederson (footballer, born 1993)

-Ederson started his career at São Paulo in 2008 before joining Portuguese side Benfica one year later, where he would spend two seasons.
-In 2012, he transferred from Ribeirão to Primeira Liga side Rio Ave and became a regular starter there.
-He rejoined Benfica in 2015 and was assigned to the reserves before debuting for the first team, with whom he would win four major titles in two seasons.
-For the 2017–18 season, Ederson joined English club Manchester City for £35 million and became the most expensive goalkeeper of all-time in terms of the nominal value of pound sterling at the time of his transfer.
-He went on to win the Premier League and EFL Cup in his first season in England, and won a domestic treble the following season.
+After finishing as a runner-up in the Taça de Portugal and Taça da Liga with Rio Ave in 2014, he returned to Benfica in 2015.
+He won two Primeira Liga titles and one of each cup before signing for Manchester City for £35 million in 2017.
+He made 372 appearances for City, winning 18 major honours, including six Premier League titles, two FA Cups, four EFL Cups, and the Champions League in 2023, as part of a continental treble.
+He won the Premier League Golden Glove three consecutive times between 2020 and 2022.

 Ederson made his senior debut for Brazil in 2017.
 He was chosen in Brazil's squad for the FIFA World Cup in 2018 and 2022 and the Copa América in 2019 and 2021, winning the 2019 tournament.

 Club career

 Early career

 Born in Osasco, São Paulo, Ederson started his football career in 2008 at local club São Paulo FC with whom he played one season, before joining Benfica in Portugal.
-Here, at the age of 16, he spent two years as a junior, being released in 2011 and eventually signing for Second Division side Ribeirão.
+He spent two years as a junior before being released in 2011 and signing for Second Division club Ribeirão.

-A year later, Ederson joined Primeira Liga side Rio Ave, signing a contract until 2014 in summer 2012.
+A year later, Ederson joined Primeira Liga club Rio Ave, signing a contract until 2014 in summer 2012.
 In April 2015, following a string of good performances and a call up to the Brazil under-23 squad, he signed a new contract with the club that would last until 2019.